-Strengthening your back, core and neck muscles can help you find relief from neck pain, recover from a neck injury or prevent one in the future.
+If you've been injured in an accident, it's important to submit a personal injury claim right away.
+Strengthening your back, core and neck muscles can help you find neck pain relief, recover from a neck injury or prevent one in the future.
 Although exercise may seem out of the question after an injury or if you’re in pain, there are many low-impact exercises that can help.

 Lie on your back with your knees bent, feet flat on the ground and hip-width apart.
 Bring one knee to your chest while keeping the other foot flat on the floor.
 Your lower back should stay pressed on the floor.
 Hold your knee toward your chest for 15 to 20 seconds, then lower it back down.
 Repeat the movement with your other leg.
 Do this five times for each leg.